-This year, our journey through the Lenten fast to Pascha begins at Forgiveness Vespers on Sunday, February 22.
+This year, our journey through the Lenten fast to Pascha begins at Forgiveness Vespers on Sunday, March 13.
 The Church, in her wisdom, begins preparing us for this most-holy time in the weeks that precede the fast.
-This post will provide you with the fasting guidelines for the pre-Lenten period of preparation, Great Lent, and Holy Week, according to the general practice of All Saints parish and as approved for distribution by Fr.
+This post will provide you with the fasting guidelines for the pre-Lenten period of preparation, Great Lent, and Holy Week, according to the general practice of All Saints parish and as approved for publication by Fr.
 Nicholas Sorensen.

 The guidelines in this post are general.
 Fasting is a spiritual discipline that should be practiced with the oversight and direction of your spiritual father.
 If you have any specific questions about how the fasting discipline applies to you, you should consult your spiritual father.
 In the case of All Saints parishioners, your spiritual father is Fr.
 Nicholas.